davidAlgis/BenchmarkCSvsInteropUnityCUDA/README.md

 # BenchmarkCSvsInteropUnityCUDA

 This repository propose four tests to benchmark the performances between Compute Shader of Unity against a tools of interoperability between Unity and CUDA: [InteropUnityCUDA](https://github.com/davidAlgis/InteropUnityCUDA).
+For more details about this project you can read our article [**_InteropUnityCUDA: A Tool for Interoperability Between Unity and CUDA_**](https://doi.org/10.1002/spe.3414).

 ## Tests Overview